 Student work: Mathematics is a combination of knowledge and skill, and like any skill (or sport) can only truly be learned by doing.
+Lectures will be interactive and we will frequently work problems during class.
 Online homework is your opportunity to practice and learn the material with immediate feedback and multiple chances.
 Write-ups will help you solve more complex problems and practice communicating your solutions.
 The corresponding weekly forums will ask you to learn from your mistakes and make connections.
 Finally a project will challenge you to synthesize what you have learned and explain your understanding in a professional manner.